Introduction and background

 - Being mindful of changes to requirements over time, both historically and in the future.

 All NIHR-funded primary research studies are required to register in an appropriate registry.
-The NIHR’s registry of choice is the International Standard Randomised Controlled Trial Number Register (ISRCTN).
-In some cases, other recognised registries may be appropriate or required for the primary registry; e.g. where there is a regulatory requirement.
-In such cases, NIHR will only require registration once, and will therefore waive the requirement for Registration in ISRCTN.
+The NIHR’s registry of choice is the International Standard Randomised Controlled Trial Number Register (ISRCTN), but in some cases, other recognised registries may be appropriate or required for the primary registry, such as where there is a regulatory requirement.
+In such cases, NIHR will only require registration once, and will therefore waive the requirement for registration in ISRCTN.
 Registration advice is provided in the documentation supplied by NIHR programmes as part of the application, contracting and start-up processes.

-Registration must occur prior to the start of an intervention as part of the Clinical Trial.
+Registration must occur prior to the start of an intervention, data collection or participant recruitment.

-Registries must be updated during the study and key outcomes and trial protocols are to be made publicly available within 12 months from Primary Study Completion
+Registries must be updated during the study and key outcomes and protocols are to be made publicly available within 12 months from primary study completion

-Registry information should be updated regularly as appropriate and in line with instructions from the relevant NIHR secretariat/monitoring team and ISRCTN (or relevant registry) guidelines, including any changes to recruitment data and key outcomes.
+Registry information should be updated regularly as appropriate and in line with instructions from the relevant NIHR secretariat or monitoring team and ISRCTN (or relevant registry) guidelines, including any changes to recruitment data and key outcomes.

-The initial trial protocol should be publicly available before the first participant receives an intervention or before commencement of data collection, unless otherwise agreed with the funding NIHR programme.
+The initial protocol should be publicly available before the first participant receives an intervention or before commencement of data collection, unless otherwise agreed with the funding NIHR programme.
 Any approved changes to the protocol should be updated on the registry as early as possible, with a clear change protocol, and in accordance with NIHR guidelines.

-Responsibility for registry updating and availability of key outcomes and trial protocol resides with the Chief (Principal) Investigator in receipt of NIHR funds.
+Responsibility for registry updating and availability of key outcomes and protocol resides with the chief (principal) investigator in receipt of NIHR funds.
 Accountability resides with the sponsoring organisation.

-Trial findings should be published in a Peer-Reviewed journal or platform within 24 months from Primary Study Completion
+Findings should be published in a peer-reviewed journal or platform within 24 months from primary study completion

-Publication of trial findings in a Peer-Reviewed Open Access journal or platform, and in compliance with the NIHR Open Access policy, is a requirement of this policy.
-NIHR acknowledges publication in a Peer-Reviewed journal or platform is not within the complete control of the research team and so set an indicative timeframe of 24 months from Primary Study Completion.
-Where any fee is payable to ensure Open Access, this will be covered in accordance with the NIHR Open Access Policy.
-The fundamental principle remains that trial findings must be published as early as possible, and must include the registration identification number within the publication.
+Publication of findings in a peer-reviewed open access journal or platform, and in compliance with the NIHR open access policy, is a requirement of this policy.
+NIHR acknowledges publication in a peer-reviewed journal or platform is not within the complete control of the research team and so set an indicative timeframe of 24 months from primary study completion.
+Where any fee is payable to ensure open access, this will be covered in accordance with the NIHR open access policy.
+The fundamental principle remains that findings must be published as early as possible, and must include the registration identification number within the publication.

-Trial findings should be disseminated to participants and others involved in the research once results have been published and if they have said they want to be kept informed, according to UK Policy Framework for Health and Social Care Research and NIHR advice on dissemination.
+Findings should be disseminated to participants and others involved in the research once results have been published and if they have said they want to be kept informed, according to UK policy framework for health and social care research and NIHR advice on dissemination.

-Past Registration and publication practice will be taken into account when reviewing applications for funding of new Clinical Trials
+Past registration and publication practice will be taken into account when reviewing applications for funding of new research studies

-When submitting an application to NIHR programmes for funding for a new clinical trial, the applicant must disclose past publication and trial Registration history for any relevant publications and research grants held, referenced in the application.
+When submitting an application to NIHR programmes for funding for a new research study, the applicant must disclose past publication and registration history for any relevant publications and research grants held, referenced in the application.

 This policy is considered good practice and retrospective compliance is encouraged, although it will not be viewed as mandatory.
-NIHR will consider previous Registration and publication amongst a range of other criteria when making funding decisions
+NIHR will consider previous registration and publication among a range of other criteria when making funding decisions.

-Responsibility for retrospective Registration and publication of findings resides with the Chief (Principal) Investigator in receipt of NIHR funds.
-Sponsoring institutions have overall responsibility and are expected to have an approach to ensure good practice in the Registration and disclosure of findings of all Clinical Trials.
+Responsibility for retrospective registration and publication of findings resides with the chief (principal) investigator in receipt of NIHR funds.
+Sponsoring institutions have overall responsibility and are expected to have an approach to ensure good practice in the registration and disclosure of findings of all research studies.

 Monitoring and reporting on compliance

-The expectation is that institutions that sponsor Clinical Trials, within the scope outlined in section 2, have an approach to ensure compliance with this NIHR policy.
-Compliance will be monitored for all trials in scope through an NIHR audit process.
+The expectation is that institutions that sponsor research studies within the scope outlined in section 2, have an approach to ensure compliance with this NIHR policy.
+Compliance will be monitored for all research studies in scope through an NIHR audit process.

-All relevant Clinical Trial registry information must be reported via agreed progress reporting schedules.
+All relevant registry information must be reported via agreed progress reporting schedules.

 Sponsoring institutions are expected to have an approach in place to ensure compliance with this policy.